speciationgenomics/speciationgenomics.github.io/_pages/sliding_windows.md

    -p kivu 64253
 ```

 Note that -w 20000 specifies a window size of 20 kb that is sliding by 20 kb (-s 20000) and -m 10000 requests these windows to have a minimum number of 10 kb sites covered.
 The way we have encoded the genotypes (e.g. A/T) in our geno.gz file is called "phased" and we specify that with "-f phased" even though our data is actually not phased.
+Instead of writing all the individual names into the command, we could give only the species names in the code (e.g. -p pundPyt -p NyerPyt) and with `--popsFile` specify a file that contains a line for each individual with its name and species in a text file.

 Next, we calculate fd to test for introgression from the original Pundamilia nyererei (NyerMak) into P. sp. "nyererei-like" (NyerPyt) using the Lake Kivu cichlid as outgroup. fd is a measure of introgression suitable for small windows.
 As the output file will not retain any information on which combination of species was used for the test, I like to add this information to the file name.
 We thus have quite a long file name.